Leo Tolstoy

 6

-If we were to ask the question of whether it is better for our Christian world to lose everything that is today considered art together with false art, or to lose only all the good art that exists today, then I think that any reasonable and moral person would answer again the same way that Plato did for his republic, and how it was answered by all Christian and Mohammedan teachers of humankind, that is, one would say: “It is better that there be no art at all than to allow depraved art, or its present day semblance, to continue.”
+If the question were asked whether it is better for our Christian world to lose everything that is today considered art along with false art, or to lose only all the good art that exists today, then I think that any reasonable and moral person would answer again the same way that Plato did for his republic, and how it was answered by all Christian and Mohammedan teachers of humankind, that is, one would say: “It is better that there be no art at all than to allow depraved art, or its present day semblance, to continue.”

 7